 Thinking about going electric and want to know about charging?
 Take a look at our handy charging guide which covers connector types and speeds, charging at home, on the public network and provides a charging overview for most EVs.

 Use our new interactive tools to answer some common questions asked by potential EV drivers: How much does it cost and how long does it take to charge an EV at home or on the public network?
 How much does it cost for a typical journey or to tax an EV compared to conventional cars.

-With over thirty different electric models available in the UK, over 70,000 registered EVs on UK roads, and a growing public charge point infrastructure of over 4,000 locations, 2016 is a great time to go electric.
+With around 75 different electric models available in the UK, more than 160,000 registered EVs on UK roads, and a growing public charge point infrastructure of close to 6,000 locations, 2018 is a great time to go electric.
 The next few years will see yet more EV models launched in the UK by all the major car and van manufacturers.